codingbbq/codingbbq.github.io/_posts/2019-04-11-The-art-of-Money-Getting.markdown

 {: .bg-light .blockquote .text-right .p-4}

 This book is apt, precise and hits the bull's eye.
 I enjoyed reading the timely anecdotes for each of the golden nuggets mentioned.
-Reading through all advice that the author is trying to communicate, I could relate to its truthness even to this day.
+Reading through all advice that the author is trying to communicate, I could relate to its truthiness even to this day.

 #### Select your Vocation which is most congenial to your taste.